Updated Feb. 4, 2022

-Does my insurance cover Coronavirus testing and treatment?
+Does my insurance cover COVID-19 testing, treatment, and vaccine?

-- Antigen test (on-site rapid screening and in-lab test for active COVID-19 disease)
+Antigen test (on-site rapid screening and in-lab test) OR

 If requesting personal reimbursement, please supply a copy of the receipt.